A DNN Biophysics Model with Topological and Electrostatic Features: Introduction

 \section{Introduction}

 One of the overarching themes of biology is that structure determines function, which becomes more significant when we explore the biological world at the molecular level.
 With the advancement and availability of structure determination techniques such as X-ray crystallography \cite{Bragg:1912, Crowfoot:1935}, NMR spectroscopy \cite{Aue:1976}, cryo-electron microscopy \cite{Cheng:2015}, etc., there are rapidly growing 3D structures of protein, nucleic acids, and complex assemblies, etc. on publicly accessible repository such as Protein Data Bank (PDB) \cite{Berman:2000}, GenBank \cite{Benson:2012}, etc. These structure determination techniques have strengths and limitations that make them suitable for different types research studies.
 For examples, X-ray crystallography, due to the requirement of crystallization, is best for static high-resolution structures.
 NMR is valuable for studying dynamics in solution, particularly for the studies of smaller proteins and complexes.
 Cryo-electron microscopy which becomes more and more popular recently, excels in visualizing large, complex, and flexible biomolecular systems.
-The combination and integration of these methods due to their complementary natures help to reveal critical biomolecular functions embedded in the structures.

 In addition to experiments, computing approaches are also available for the prediction of protein structures and properties.
-The main stream of Machine Learning based protein prediction focuses on using amino acid sequence to predict protein structure or structure-related properties, resulting in the trending protein language models (PLM) \cite{Bepler:2021, Weissenow:2025}, which is a transformer-based model inspired by Natural Language Processing (NLP) with wide range of applications such as protein pKa prediction \cite{Xu:2025}, protein structure prediction \cite{Lin:2023}, protein design \cite{Madani:2023}, protein evolution \cite{Zhang:2024}, etc.
+The main stream of Machine Learning (ML) based protein prediction focuses on using amino acid sequence to predict protein structure or structure-related properties, resulting in the trending protein language models (PLM) \cite{Bepler:2021, Weissenow:2025}, which is a transformer-based model inspired by Natural Language Processing (NLP).
+PLM has a wide range of applications such as protein pKa prediction \cite{Xu:2025}, protein structure prediction \cite{Lin:2023}, protein design \cite{Madani:2023}, protein evolution \cite{Zhang:2024}, etc. Recently, the appearance of AlphaFold developed by Google DeepMind revolutionarily reshaped the structures determination techniques \cite{Abramson:2024}.

-Recently, the appearance of AlphaFold developed by Google DeepMind revolutionarily reshaped the structures determination techniques.
-Based on known structures, AlphaFold learned to predict protein's structures from sequence with very high accuracy as shown by their victory by a large margin in Critical Assessment of Techniques for Protein Structure Prediction (CASP 14-16), AlphaFold Protein Structures Database now has over 200 million protein structure predictions \cite{Abramson:2024}.